AaronTraas/Notes/Recipes/Perfect Brownies.md

+---
+description: Delicate, melt-in-your-mouth brownies.
+Not fugdey, but perfect.
+tags: dessert
+---

 # Perfect Brownies

 These are cakey, not fudgey, brownies.
 Which sounds bad, but it isn't.
-It's not cakey in a fluffy, airy way.
+It's not exactly cakey in a fluffy, airy way.
 It just has a uniform, semi-dry crumb.
 Like in a good chocolate chip cookie, there's a notably salty component.
 It's incredibly complex and balanced.

 Yes, I realize this is all exactly what most people think they don't want in a brownie.
 Popular opionion is that brownies should be so moist and fudge-like, and borderline under-done.
 But they are wrong.
 I was one of these people too.
 Then I was converted.